Hinduism and Christianity: Anti-Christian violence

 Indian Christians were relatively unaffected by communal violence until the end of the 1990s and enjoyed social harmony with their majority Hindu neighbours.
 However, the late 1990s saw a significant increase in acts of anti-Christian violence, and the year 1998 was the tipping point.
 In the ensuing years, they were denounced in anti-Christian propaganda and they were targeted for violence by Hindu nationalist groups which wanted to prevent tribal voters and lower-caste voters from converting to Christianity.
-In March 1998, the BJP started its rule of India and anti-Christian violence dramatically increased.
+In March 1998, the Hindutva Bharatiya Janata Party (BHJ) took power, after which anti-Christian violence dramatically increased.

-Historically, the BJP and the Hindu nationalistic Sangh Parivar organizations were more likely to accept violence against minorities than their rival Congress Party.
+Historically, the BJP and the Hindu nationalistic Sangh Parivar organizations were more likely to accept violence against minorities than their rival the Indian National Congress.
 In most reported cases, the named perpetrators are members of the Sangh Parivar organisations, small subgroups that formed under the umbrella of the Rashtriya Swayamsevak Sangh (RSS), an umbrella organisation whose roots date back to 1925.
 The RSS, who promote a form of nationalism, oppose the spread of "foreign religions" like Islam and Christianity.

 The Human Rights Watch report stated that Vishva Hindu Parishad (VHP), Bajrang Dal, and RSS (the sister organisations of the BJP) are the most accused organizations for violence against Christians in India.
 Although these organizations differ significantly in many ways, they have all argued that, since Hindus make up the bulk of Indians, India should be a Hindu state.
 RSS volunteers are taught to believe that India is a nation solely for the Hindus and that Hindus have suffered at the hands of invaders, notably Muslim rulers and British Christians.
 Human Rights Watch reported that the attacks against Christians are part of the Sangh Parivar organizations' orchestrated effort to encourage and exploit sectarian violence to raise their political power base.

-Doctrine

-Hinduism and Christianity differ on fundamental beliefs on heaven, hell and reincarnation, to name a few.
-From the Hindu perspective, heaven (Sanskrit: swarga) and hell (naraka) are temporary places, where every soul has to live, either for the good deeds done or for their sins committed.
-After a soul suffers its due punishment in hell, or after a soul has enjoyed enough in heaven, it again enters the life-death cycle.
-There is no concept in Hinduism of a permanent hell like that in Christianity; rather, the cycle of "karma" takes over.
-Permanent heaven or bliss is "moksha".